Surety Bond Companies & What They Do

 That said, some other qualified smaller specialty surety companies are in the market as well.
 While not as large, these specialty surety companies meet the financial strength requirements and have the added benefit of surety bonds being their core business.

 The best way to ensure that a specialty surety company is credible is to ask your broker or agent to provide the surety company’s A.M.
 Best rating (Note: Only sureties are rated by A.M.
 Best, NOT surety brokers or agents).
 A.M Best is considered to be the premier authority for insurance company credit rating.
 Look for surety companies with an A (Excellent) A.M.
 Best rating or higher.
 Standard & Poor's (S&P) also provides independent financial information, analytical services, and credit ratings.

 Licensed and Authorized

 Make sure your surety company is licensed and authorized to transact business in your state.
 Most state insurance departments provide online resources to verify licensing status in the state.
-It is also a good idea to confirm that the surety company is on the U.S. Department of Treasury’s Listing of Certified Companies (Note: Only sureties are listed, NOT surety brokers or agents).
+It is also a good idea to confirm that the surety company is a treasury-listed surety (aka "T-Listed") on the U.S. Department of Treasury’s Listing of Certified Companies (Note: Only sureties are listed, NOT surety brokers or agents).

 Get a Surety Bond